 The research and evaluation team has the critical role of supporting the planning team and our partners with research.
-They will be leading on the process evaluation, monitoring community outcomes and synthesizing evidence useful for action planning.
+They will be leading on the process evaluation, monitoring community outcomes and synthesising evidence useful for action planning.

 There is some overlap with Kevin and Jennifer from the planning team also sitting on the research and evaluation team alongside:

-Sarah Ward is Research Associate with Children’s Neighbourhoods Scotland.
-Recent research has focused on the evaluation of assets approaches, and using the Capabilities Approach in community settings.
+Sarah’s recent research has focused on the evaluation of assets approaches, and using the Capabilities Approach in community settings.
 She is a Community Development practitioner and member of CLD, and has worked in a range of roles and neighbourhoods across Glasgow over the past twenty years, including youth work, schools collaboration, parent and family support, and the development of Whiteinch Community Centre, a locally-owned community asset.